Doris Piché

 Doris Piché (born 14 October 1965) is a Canadian badminton player.
 She competed in women's singles and women's doubles at the 1992 Summer Olympics in Barcelona, and in women's singles and mixed doubles at the 1996 Summer Olympics in Atlanta.

 Personal life

-Piché and her husband Michael Bitten have two children.
+Piché and her husband Michael Bitten have two children, one of whom is hockey player William Bitten.